 If SVSServer is unable to obtain location from primary or SVS backup antenna source, and GRPC message sent contained no location information, SVSServer shall try to get updated location upon next message periodicity.

 SVS-REQ-291070/B-SVSServer AGPS XTRA File Update

-SVSServer shall download AGPS file from SVSOffBoardClient when prompted by SVSOffBoardClient.
+If the SVSServer has an antenna connection then it shall download the AGPS file from the SVSOffBoardClient.

 SVS-REQ-291071/C-SVSServer SVS Backup Antenna AGPS XTRA File Use

 SVSServer shall use the saved XTRA file when Backup antenna is being used.

 Note: AGPS XTRA data availability for SVSOffBoardClient is still under investigation.
 These requirements will be deleted if there is no successful outcome from the investigation.